joelwking/ansible-tetration/README.md

 Red Hat has published the collateral from [AnsibleFest Austin 2018](https://www.ansible.com/resources/videos/ansiblefest-austin-2018) this session is at [https://www.ansible.com/using-ansible-tower-to-implement-security-policies-telemetry-streaming](https://www.ansible.com/using-ansible-tower-to-implement-security-policies-telemetry-streaming).

 ## Configuration Guide
-This solution has been verified and tested using Ansible 2.7.4 running with Ansible Tower 3.3.2.
+This solution has been verified and tested using Ansible 2.8.1 running with Ansible Tower 3.5.0.
 The `CONFIGURATION_GUIDE.md` provides a reference for installing the software for the target environment.
 The group referenced by Ansible Tower 'projects' is at this URL: [https://gitlab.com/tetration-network-policy-publisher](https://gitlab.com/tetration-network-policy-publisher).

+## Kafka Debugger
+To aid in validating messages are being published, `library/kafka_debugger.py` has been developed.
+The program uses Python classes and methods from `library/tetration_network_policy.py` to attach to the Kafka broker address and report the beginning and ending offset counters, the available topic(s), and the message offset number and length of returned messages.
+Refer to the `CONFIGURATION_GUIDE.md`.

 ## Plugins
 To extend the functionality of the Network Policy Publisher, included is an Ansible Lookup Plugin `tetration_scope`, which uses the Tetration REST API to return one or more Scopes (or AppScopes) to enrich data from the Network Policy Publisher.